taimoorkhan-nlp/text_edit_distance_similarity/README.md

 This method calculates the edit distance between two texts to estimate their similarity or dissimilarity.
 The edit distance measures how many operations — such as inserting, deleting, or substituting characters — are needed to transform one text into another with minimum cost.
 For instance, Simple edit distance between "cut" and "cat" is 1, as only one substitution is needed.
 Similarly, Simple distance between "cat" and "at" is also 1, as one deletion suffices.
 In its simplest form, edit distance assigns an equal cost to all operations — insertions, deletions, and substitutions.
 Variants of the method allow for different cost structures, making it adaptable to various applications.
 For example, this method can be used to compare texts like dialects of a language, definitions of similar concepts across disciplines, or even versions of the same news article from different media sources.

 ## Use Cases
-- Identifying different mentions of entities (e.g. names like "Donald Trump", "D. Trump", and "Trump")
+- Identifying spelling errors in entities (e.g., "Association of Language Testers in Europe" and "Association of Language Testers of Europe")
 - Finding tweets/social media posts similar to a certain tweet, sentence, or claim.

 ## Input Data